Jonathan Baylis and Friends

 Before Jonathan Baylis wrote auto-bio comics, he interned at Marvel Comics, Valiant/Acclaim Comics, and was an Associate Editor at Topps Comics.
 His comics have been published locally in New York City, in literary anthologies like The Florida Review, Backwards City Review, and Wild River Review, and in comics anthologies such as I Saw You… Missed Connections, Side B: The Music Lovers Anthology, Fluke, Hive, Aftershock and Digestate.
 He has collected most of his stories into the self-published, So Buttons series, of which there are five issues and a holiday special in print.
 More stories can be found at www.sobuttons.com and sobuttons.tumblr.com.

+David Beyer, Jr. is a Milwaukee based cartoonist and illustrator.
+His comic strip “The Twisted Adventures of Stinko” has run monthly in the Riverwest Currents since 2006.
+David’s work has appeared in places such as the Milwaukee Journal-Sentinel, Image Comics, Arcana Comics, and the City Pages.
+He self-publishes mini-comics under the name Beyer Beware Productions.
+He has recently finished a number of illustrations for the forthcoming book Heroes in the Night, a full length nonfiction book written by Tea Krulos covering the real-life superhero movement being released in the fall of 2013.
 He has worked as a muralist for Nationwide Bowling and for private residents.
 He’s also participated in both of the Motionary Comics events, a live artistic collaboration between writers, scenic painters and illustrators where they worked for approximately six hours to create comics murals roughly 90′ by 12′.

 David holds a BFA in illustration and a studio minor in painting from the Milwaukee Institute of Art and Design.
 He also attended the Joe Kubert School of Cartooning and Graphic Arts for two years as well as the School of Visual Arts where he studied cartooning and illustration.
+Visit David’s website at beyerbewareproductions.blogspot.com.
+(See So Buttons #1, #2, #3, and #4 for work by David Beyer, Jr.)

 Thomas Boatwright is a freelance illustrator and cartoonist and sometimes sculptor.
 In his spare time he plays and builds banjos and guitars out of whatever he can hack together.
+His works have been published by Image Comics, SLG Publishing, Cryptozoic Entertainment, Arcana, Oni Press, Chaosium, and Sequential Pulp.
+He lives with his wife and two cats in the middle of North Carolina.
+His tombstone will read “He Didn’t Like Most Things”.

 Check out his website at boatwrightartwork.blogspot.com.
 (See So Buttons #3, #4, and #5 for work by Thomas Boatwright.)

+Lisa Rosalie Eisenberg is a cartoonist and educator who lives and works in Portland, Oregon.
 She self-publishes the comic series I Cut My Hair and has appeared in the anthologies Papercutter, Bird Hurdler, and Bearfight!.
 She is also a member of the studio Tranquility Base.
 You can listen to Lisa talking about her comics here as part of Multnomah County Library’s “Zinesters Talking” series.
+Some of Lisa’s other internet residences are: Twitter, Facebook, and Flickr.
+Also she is in this band called The Tagalongs.

 Lisa is available for any number of art-related things, including but not limited to: comics, illustration, commissions, and facilitating comics workshops and classes.
-Contact her at [email protected].
+Contact her at lisa.rosalie@gmail.com.
 You can see her work online at www.lisarosalieeisenberg.com.

 Becky Hawkins began self-publishing French Toast Comix in 2007.
 These autobio comics, travel stories and watercolors chronicle her life in Brooklyn, Pittsburgh, Portland, and world-traveling as a cruise ship musician.
 Wherever she is, her favorite thing to do is to draw people and old buildings over a cup of coffee.
 She currently resides in Portland with Shoulder Angel, who co-stars in a lot of her comics.